collapsed-stacks/startups/questions/5590/legal-ramifications-of-starting-an-ecommerce-hosting-service-online.md

 - tagged: `legal`, `international`, `e-commerce`, `merchant-services`
 - score: 1

-<p>I'am planning to start of putting up a startup e-commerce hosting site.
+I'am planning to start of putting up a startup e-commerce hosting site.
 Users will pay for the monthly subscription.
 I want to offer the service to people globally but I'm very concerned about the legal laws from some countries that I should adapt as well, I was about to start the process to register my planned business in our local government here to make it legal.
-If ever I make my services available international is the license I get from my local government enough to make my services available international?</p>
+If ever I make my services available international is the license I get from my local government enough to make my services available international?

 ## Answer 5599